Bob5k/Awesome-Vibecoding-Guide/README.md

 Why Zed?
 - AI-native IDE—built from the ground up for AI work
+- Super frequent updates of the IDE itself, with major updates also improving the IDE significantly
 - Lightweight—uses only 20% of VS Code’s resources for similar tasks
 - Excellent context management—built-in AI agent keeps context clean
 - Easy integration—connect to any LLM via API